 What are tropical storms?

-Hurricanes are classified into five categories based on their wind speed, central pressure, and damage potential.
+Hurricanes are classified into five categories based on wind speed, central pressure, and damage potential.
 The video below demonstrates the five categories.

 Saffir-Simpson Hurricane Scale